 In the fight against injustice, everyone has a voice.
 Don’t let your background, financial status, or lack of degrees stop you from speaking up and out!
 Slavery is still allowed in prison according to the 13th amendment.
 I ask myself how did the generations that came before me allow this to happen?
 Did they get so wrapped up in being “free” and looked at prisoners as a nuisance and did not bother to fight that clause?

-It’s extremely bothersome, considering how mass incarceration impacts black families in the present.
+It’s extremely bothersome, considering how mass incarceration impacts black families at present.
 I know they could not see this far in the future, but what about those that came after them?

-Particularly, within the black community we often look for others to leads us.
+Particularly, within the black community, we often look for others to leads us.
 I hope we truly break the “messiah” mentality.
 It’s going to take a concerted effort by all to combat what we are facing.
-The issues with appointing one person as a leader or voice of the community is that they can be easy targeted and taken down!
+The issues with appointing one person as a leader or voice of the community are that they can be easily targeted and taken down!
 Then, the progress stops.
 History has taught us this.

-However, recently, I have come to the conclusion that if we really want to change, part of that involves getting involved and changing some of these organizations for the better and assisting them with revving the power relevancy they once had, so that the generations that come after, will have some stable shoulders to stand on.
+I have come to the conclusion that if we really want to change, part of that involves getting involved and changing some of these organizations for the better and assisting them with reviving the power and relevancy they once had, so that the generations that come after will have some stable shoulders to stand on.